 How to find the model number and serial number of your AirPods Pro

 First, let’s start with the basics.
-You might come across some issues and fixes that require you to know some general product information about your particular set of AirPods.
+You might come across issues and fixes that require you to know general product information about your particular set of AirPods.
 Let’s start with the model and serial number.
-A company like Apple prides itself on its minimal design language so you’ll have a hard time locating the model number unless you know where to look.
-There are two ways you can do this.
-The first is to look in the settings of your iOS.
+Apple prides itself on its minimal design language.
+The first place to find them is in your iOS settings.
 While the AirPods are connected follow these steps:

 - Open the Settings app on your phone.